subquery/documentation/docs/quickstart/quickstart_chains/boba-bnb.md

               # address: "0x60781C2586D68229fde47564546784ab3fACA982"
 ```

-The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [WETH contract](https://bobascan.com/address/0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000).
+The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [WBOBA contract](https://bobascan.com/token/0xC58aaD327D6D58D979882601ba8DDa0685B505eA?chainid=56288).

-The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [WETH contract](https://bobascan.com/address/0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000).
+The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [WBOBA contract](https://bobascan.com/token/0xC58aaD327D6D58D979882601ba8DDa0685B505eA?chainid=56288).

 Check out our [Manifest File](../../build/manifest/ethereum.md) documentation to get more information about the Project Manifest (`project.yaml`) file.